 Zolpidem, the active compound in Ambien like to retain in the blood even after 7- 8 hours of usage.
 An average person only sleeps around 7 hours before they leave for work, next day.
 In such cases, Ambien presence might affect their daily chores.
 FDA has recommended the company to reduce the dosage in women due to certain hormonal interaction.
 Also, the dosage should be as low as possible in case of this medication because they have been processed by the liver and high dose might damage the functioning of the liver.

 What is current dosage status of Ambien approved by the FDA?

-For treating insomnia the recommended initial Ambien dosage is 5mg for women and 5mg or 10 mg for men, where it is decided by the doctor depending on the health condition of the user.
+For treating insomnia, people are recommended to purchase Ambien in the dosage of 5mg for women and 5mg or 10 mg for men in the initial stage, where it is decided by the doctor depending on the health condition of the user.
 It is strictly recommended not to use more than 10 mg of Ambien a day, for both men and women.
 The drug should be taken only before your bed time.
-Since it is fast action drug, preferably 15 minutes before the bed is convenient time duration one should follow.
+Since it is fast acting drug, preferably 15 minutes before the bed is convenient time duration one should follow.

 Ambien has powerful drug effect, unlike other benzodiazepine drugs.
 Even a 1 mg increase of the dosage has 10 times more impact on the brain.
-Ambien acts on a special population of GABA receptors unlike the more generally acting benzodiazepine drugs.
+The drug acts on a special population of GABA receptors unlike the more generally acting benzodiazepine drugs.
 So, even a small variation in strength might have drastic output.
-With an idea to decrease the morning hangover of Ambien, FDA decreased the dosage to halves of its original.
-So never self-medicate Ambien and make sure you stick utterly with your doctor’s recommendation.
+With an idea to decrease the morning hangover of the pill, FDA decreased the dosage to halves of its original.
+So never self-medicate this drug and make sure you stick utterly with your doctor’s recommendation.